Skip to main content

 In your approach and copywriting, avoid generic content and personalize your communication.
 The most effective way to achieve this is by sending voice messages!

-Firstly, because people don't anticipate receiving voice notes on LinkedIn, there's a high likelihood that they'll actually listen to what you have to say.
+Firstly, because people don't anticipate receiving voice notes on LinkedIn, there's a high likelihood that they'll listen to what you have to say.

 Secondly, they won't even consider that it's generated by an automation tool.
-They'll assume it's a human approach; you recording yourself on your phone to address them.
+They'll assume it's a human approach; you record yourself on your phone to address them.
 They'll be flattered that you took the time to record a voice message, making your message stand out.

 The effort you put into recording the message implies you have something intriguing to offer, right?